geezhawk/aggie/testing.md

-you can finish a batch and then you have no batch then you can click grab batch again and get a new batch from grab batch you can grab another
+you can finish a batch and then you have no batch then you can click grab batch again and get a new batch from grab batch you can grab another if you grab a batch and someone else grabs a batch they don't overlap